Current Pay Run

 After finalising a pay run, a new pay run for the subsequent period is automatically generated.
 All finalised pay runs are accessible under the Pay Run History tab.

-To view, navigate to Pay Runs and select the pay run of interest.
+To view, navigate to Pay Runsarrow-up-right and select the pay run of interest.
 Open the Pay Run History tab to see all finalised pay runs.

 This section allows you to view all finalised pay runs and the dates they were finalised.
 By clicking on the pencil icon next to a finalised pay run, you can view its details and generate any required reports or payslips.